 our dynamic universe

-CRC 1601
+SFB 1601

-Within the CRC 1601, researchers are investigating the physical processes that determine the habitats of massive stars in different galactic environments.
+Within the SFB 1601, researchers are investigating the physical processes that determine the habitats of massive stars in different galactic environments.
 Due to their short lifetime and high energy output, massive stars drive the evolution of galaxies across cosmic time.
 Therefore, they contribute substantially to shaping the present-day Universe.
 Habitats are the gaseous environments in …

 Loading